bmodepri/css-html-samples/README.md

     * You will have to style each element separately
     * It is not efficient
     * It is not scalable
+    * Using !important will break the styles "cascade" that elements do down from one to another, avoid using it as much as possible or you can end up losing hours trying to   figure out what's the problem.

 **************************